-- 2.9.1 Members of the Medical Staff are entitled to the applicable immunity provisions of state and federal law for the credentialing, peer review and performance improvement work they perform on behalf of the hospital and Medical Staff. - 2.9.2 Subject to applicable law and policy, the hospital shall indemnify against reasonable and necessary expenses, costs, and liabilities incurred by a Medical Staff member in connection with the defense of any pending or threatened action, suit, or proceeding to which he or she is made a party by reason of his or her having acted in an official capacity in good faith on behalf of the hospital or Medical Staff.
-Official capacity for purposes of this provision means any instance wherein the member is - a) acting in their official capacity as an Officer of the Medical Staff; or - b) a duly appointed member of a medical staff committee; or - c) a member of a peer review investigatory process; or
+- 2.9.1 Members of the Medical Staff are entitled to the applicable immunity provisions of state and federal law for the credentialing, peer review and performance improvement work they perform on behalf of the hospital and Medical Staff. - Subject to applicable law and policy, the hospital shall indemnify against reasonable and 2.9.2 necessary expenses, costs, and liabilities incurred by a Medical Staff member in connection with the defense of any pending or threatened action, suit, or proceeding to which he or she is made a party by reason of his or her having acted in an official capacity in good faith on behalf of the hospital or Medical Staff.
+Official capacity for purposes of this provision means any instance wherein the member is - a) acting in their official capacity as an Officer of the Medical Staff; or